ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 git checkout origin/proxy-contract-implementation
 ```

-Implement the environment and network setup [above](#setup) to prepare the Proxy Smart Contract project.
+Next, implement the environment and network setup [above](#setup) to prepare the Proxy Smart Contract project.

 ### Deploy the proxy